 Steps Companies Can Take to Improve Cybersecurity

-Provide cybersecurity training: Companies should provide their remote workers with regular cybersecurity training to help them identify and avoid potential threats.
+Provide cybersecurity training: Companies should provide their remote workers with some online cyber security course for self awareness as well as to help them identify and avoid potential threats.

-Use a Virtual Private Network (VPN): A VPN can help protect a company’s data by encrypting the information that is sent and received over the internet.
+Use a Virtual Private Network (VPN): A VPN can help protect a company’s data by encrypting the information that is send and receive over the internet.

 Use multi-factor authentication: Multi-factor authentication can help prevent unauthorized access to a company’s data by requiring users to provide more than one form of identification.